tensorflow/tfjs/README.md

 * @param opts.height height of chart in px
 * @param opts.xLabel label for x-axis, set to null to hide the
 * @param opts.yLabel label for y-axis, set to null to hide the
+* @param opts.fontSize fontSize in pixels for text in the chart
 * @returns Promise - indicates completion of rendering